all-yall/Fulfillment/README.md

 Curios is one of the supporting mods and it adds extra inventory slots for things like charms or backpacks.
 Unfortunately, few of the gravestone mods account for curios when populating your gravestone on death.
-This would mean that anything in your nifty curious slots would dissappear on death.
+This would mean that anything in your nifty curious slots would disappear on death.
 This would be incredibly annoying, so for now, the mod `Keep Curios Inventory` is installed.
 This mod allows the gravestone to hold all of your main inventory items when you die, while your curios